Sleep Sounder Even With Sleep Apnea

 Sleep deprivation is believed to be linked with both prolonging sleep problems while you’re sleeping, as well as decreasing the chance that you will awake from those problems.
 So get your sleep!

 - Strengthen Your Muscles

 By strengthening your airway muscles with exercises you can decrease your chance of an airway collapse.
 Singing with a vocal instructor is a great way to strengthen your airway muscles, or you can try a technique called Didgeridoo therapy.

 The use of External Nasal Dilation or Breath Rite Strips may reduce the severity of your snoring but will probably not be effective at a sleep apnea treatment.

 If you think that you have sleep apnea and have not yet seen a doctor, you should do so.
-Sleep apnea is a potential fatal disorder if gone un-treated.
+Sleep apnea is a potential fatal disorder if gone untreated.
 If your doctor recommends that you should treat using a CPAP machine then DO IT!
-The above methods are not to be done instead of the use of a CPAP machine but in conjunction with a CPAP machine to enhance your treatment of sleep apnea.
+The above methods are not to be done instead of the use of a CPAP machine.
+Instead, use in conjunction with a CPAP machine to enhance your treatment of sleep apnea.